- Rail Trail

 Maffra to Stratford (10 km)

-- Where the former Maffra line joined the still active “main” line to Bairnsdale there is a steep ramp off the formation to cross the Maffra-Stratford Road as the bridge has been removed.
+- Where the Maffra branch line used to join the main one to Bairnsdale there is a steep ramp off the formation to cross Maffra-Stratford Rd, as a rail bridge has been removed.

-- Continue alongside the working rail line until the Princes Hwy where a shared path takes you across the Avon River and under the highway to Apex Park in Stratford.
+- Continue alongside the working line to the Princes Hwy, where a shared path takes you across the Avon River road bridge into Stratford and under the highway to Apex Park.

-- Note the new railway bridge across the Avon River and the old one further east.
+- Note the new railway bridge across the Avon and the old one behind it.

-- Continue north on side roads to the station and town centre if desired.
+- Continue north on McFarlane St to the station and town centre if desired.

 Stratford is a small town with basic visitors’ facilities, including cafes and restaurants.